 Default: PRINTW = 0.

-vector of length 4, condition numbers of the matrices involved in rank decisions, least squares or Riccati equation solutions
+vector, reciprocal condition numbers of the matrices involved in rank decisions, least squares or Riccati equation solutions

-finds the system matrices A and C of a discrete-time system, given the system order and the relevant part of the R factor of the concatenated block-Hankel matrices, using subspace identification techniques (MOESP or N4SID).
+Finds the system matrices and the Kalman gain of a discrete-time system, given the system order and the relevant part of the R factor of the concatenated block-Hankel matrices, using subspace identification techniques (MOESP and/or N4SID).

-[A,C,RCND] = findAC(S,N,L,R,METH,TOL,PRINTW) also returns the state, output, and state-output (cross-)covariance matrices Q, Ry, and S (used for computing the Kalman gain), as well as the vector RCND of length 4 containing the condition numbers of the matrices involved in rank decisions, least squares or Riccati equation solutions, where
+[SYS,K,Q,Ry,S,RCND] = findABCD(S,N,L,R,METH,NSMPL,TOL,PRINTW) also returns the state, output, and state-output (cross-)covariance matrices Q, Ry, and S (used for computing the Kalman gain), as well as the vector RCND of length lr containing the reciprocal condition numbers of the matrices involved in rank decisions, least squares or Riccati equation solutions, where

 - findBD — initial state and system matrices B and D of a discrete-time system